sindresorhus/awesome-nodejs/readme.md

 - [Koa](http://koajs.com) - A new web framework designed by the team behind Express, which aims to be a smaller, more expressive, and more robust foundation for web applications and APIs.
 - [Express](http://expressjs.com) - A minimal and flexible web application framework, providing a robust set of features for building single and multi-page, and hybrid web applications.
+- [Feathers](http://feathersjs.com) - A minimal and flexible microservice framework built in the spirit of Express.
 - [Hapi](http://hapijs.com) - A rich framework for building applications and services.
 - [LoopBack](http://loopback.io) - Powerful framework for creating REST APIs and easily connecting to backend data sources.
 - [Meteor](https://www.meteor.com) - An ultra-simple, database-everywhere, data-on-the-wire, pure-Javascript web framework. *(You might like [awesome-meteor](https://github.com/Urigo/awesome-meteor))*